 The treatment of Endometriosis using Naturopathy is a totally holistic approach and will include many areas of a patients' life.
 The endometriosis program in Naturopathy will consider diet, lifestyle, cleansing and hormone balancing herbs, as well as herbs for pain relief and external preparations to clear toxicity in the abdominal area.
 Instructions and suggestions for gentle exercise programs may also be included.

-Aromatherapy is a form of healing that utilizes the natural aromatic aspect of plants - the essential oils - both for their scent and for their inherent medicinal properties.
+Aromatherapy is a form of healing that utilises the natural aromatic aspect of plants - the essential oils - both for their scent and for their inherent medicinal properties.
 These aromatic oils can be found in a wide range of species and are extracted from the seeds, bark, leaves, flowers, wood, roots or resin according to the type of plant.

 The word ‘aromatherapy’ can be misleading, because it suggests a type of healing which operates simply through our sense of smell.
 The fragrance of essential oils is an important part of their overall nature, but only one aspect of it.